AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/autocrafting.md

 There are several different types of pattern for different things:

 - <ItemLink id="crafting_pattern" />s encode recipes made by a crafting table.
-They can be put directly in a <ItemLink id="molecular_assembler" /> to make it craft the result whenever given the ingredients, but their main use is in a <ItemLink id="pattern_provider" /> next to a molecular assembler.
+While they can be put directly in a <ItemLink id="molecular_assembler" /> to make it craft the result whenever given the ingredients, their main use is in a <ItemLink id="pattern_provider" /> next to a molecular assembler.
 Pattern providers have special behavior in this case, and will send the relevant pattern along with the ingredients to adjacent assemblers.
 Since assemblers auto-eject the results of crafts to adjacent inventories, an assembler on a pattern provider is all that is needed to automate crafting patterns.